lukevs/birthday-bucks/README.md

 ### 5. $$$

-Ensure your wallet (the one tied to MNEMONIC) has enough money to deploy the contract
+Ensure your wallet (the one tied to MNEMONIC) has enough money to deploy the contract on mainnet

 (~0.016 ETH at the time of writing)